myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 ### Cholesterol, Lack of Leisure-Time, and Obesity
 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/assets/images/cholesterol_no_leisure_obesity.png" width="1000" />
 <h4 style="color:#B5E853; margin: 0.5em 0 0;">The plot illustrates the impact of a combined risk factor—sum of high cholesterol prevalence and lack of leisure-time physical activity on obesity rates.
-Each state is uniquely marked by color and shape for more visual distinction.
+Each location is uniquely marked by color and shape for more visual distinction.
 Despite a statistically significant model (p-value = 0.000), the R-value of 0.301 and R-squared of 0.091 suggest only a modest correlation between the combined risk factor and obesity prevalence.</h4>
 </div>

 <br/><br/>

 ### Fruit and Vegetable Consumption and Tooth Loss
 This plot could not be created due to NA values stemming from the stringent filtering criteria applied after creating a CombinedConsumption variable.
-Essentially, after attempting to join the data frames, there were insufficient non-NA observations to construct a valid linear model.
+Essentially, after attempting to join the data frames, there were insufficient non-NA observations to construct a valid linear model between the combined variable and the No Tooth Loss variable.
 <br/><br/>

 ## Conclusion